Evidence-checked AI code before merge

 Several agents produce independent views before final synthesis, so one confident answer is not the whole process.

-The result separates facts, assumptions, risks and open checks instead of hiding them in polished prose.
+The result separates grounded claims, assumptions, risks and open checks instead of hiding them in polished prose.

-The pipeline tracks whether evidence was delivered, whether claims were grounded and whether the answer is patch-safe.
+The pipeline tracks whether evidence was delivered, whether claims were grounded and whether the answer is ready to proceed, needs review or lacks enough evidence.

 Community focuses on first-party cloud providers.
 Pro is the paid track for expanded LLM providers and local model servers.